jbanks628/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+1.) `.map` is used to return a new updated array from calling a function for every array element in order.
+Use: You can use `.map` for an array of "Favorite Book" data that already has the name, published year, and genre, & return a new updated array that adds the total pages of each book.

+2.) `.reduce` returns a single value of the function's accumulated values.
+Use: You can have an array of data that includes numbers from various U.S. state populations and find the accumulated value of all the populations.

+3.) `.filter` filters through the array with certain conditions.
+If it is true, it is added to the new array.
+If false it won't be added.
+Use: You can have that same "Favorite Book" data that has a condition of the book being published between 1990-2010 and return a new array of only the books that were published between those years.

+All of these methods do not change the original array.

 2. Explain the difference between a callback and a higher order function.

+A callback function is the function that is referenced as an argument from another function and is later referenced.
+A higher order function has another function inside of it as an argument.

 3. Explain what a closure is.

+A closure is when the inside function references an outside function.

 4. Describe the four principles of the 'this' keyword.

+"Implicit Binding": where the function is called as a method.
+The 'this' keyword refers to the whatever is on the left of the dot when the function is invoked.

+"Window Binding": The function is called in the global scope.
+When in strict mode, it returns undefined.
+Otherwise, it will return the global object or window.

+"Explicit Binding": called by call(), bind(), and apply(). call() immediately invoked the function and passes arguments one by one. bind() passes arguments one by one but doesn't immediately invoke the function.

+"New Binding": The function is called by 'new'.
+It creates a new object, and the 'this' keyword refers to the new object being created.

 5. Why do we need super() in an extended class?

+"super()" calls the parent & gives a child access to the parent's methods and properties.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.